SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 This is an event handler method called by the controller to notify the plugin, that a simulation just has been stopped.

 #### *getLabel(descriptor :: String, default :: String := false)*
 This method can be used to support localization or using different labels depending on the bound function in the visual representation of the controller hardware.
-The label texts are defined in a special configuration file named *Controller Plugin Labels.ini* located in the *Simulator Controller\Config* folder in the users *Documents* folder.
+The label texts are defined in a special configuration file named *Controller Action Labels.XX* (where XX is a language code) located in the *Simulator Controller\Translations* folder in the users *Documents* folder.
 The content of this file is accessible using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).

 #### *actionLabel(action :: ControllerAction)*
 This method is called, whenever a label for the given action will be displayed on the visual representation of the controller hardware.
 The default implementation simply returns the *Label* property of the given action, but a subclass may add a translation process, for example.